Shannon Hale

-Shannon Hale (née Shannon Bryner; born January 26, 1974) is an American author primarily of young adult fantasy, including the Newbery Honor book Princess Academy and The Goose Girl.
+Shannon Hale (née Bryner; born January 26, 1974) is an American author primarily of young adult fantasy, including the Newbery Honor book Princess Academy and The Goose Girl.
 Her first novel for adults, Austenland, was adapted into a film in 2013.
 She is a graduate of the University of Utah and the University of Montana.
 She has also co-written with her husband, Dean.

 Early life

 Hale was born on January 26, 1974, in Salt Lake City to Wallace and Bonnie Bryner.
 She is the middle child of five children; she has two older sisters, one younger sister, and one younger brother.
 She enjoyed writing, reading, and acting as a young girl; she often created plays that she would act out with friends.
 She also began to write fantasy books at age 10, often featuring herself as the protagonist.
 Her elementary school teachers encouraged her creative endeavors, and, in the fourth grade, Hale announced that she wanted to be a writer as an adult.
 In junior high, she participated on the school literary magazine.
 She then attended West High School, where she cultivated passions for English and drama.
 She took a creative writing class and worked as an editor of fiction for her high school's literary magazine.
 She participated in both school and community theater productions, including The Secret Garden.
 Hale also took part in drama competitions and traveled throughout Utah and the U.S. with an improvisational theater group whose productions highlighted a range of teen issues.
 She met her spouse, Dean Hale, freshman year at West High School; he was also involved in theater.
 Hale has said that her theater experience has improved her writing skills, particularly in character creation and world building.

-She attended the University of Utah, primarily majoring in both English and Theater before deciding solely to pursue the former.
+She attended the University of Utah, initially majoring in both English and Theater before deciding solely to pursue the former.
 She served as a missionary for the Church of Jesus Christ of Latter-day Saints in Paraguay for 18 months before graduating with a bachelor's degree in English from the University of Utah in 1998.
 She later earned a master's degree in Creative Writing from the University of Montana.
 While studying at the University of Montana, Hale wrote 100 short stories and submitted many for publication, but none were accepted.